Godstone: Amenities

 Godstone Village School is in the Godstone Green neighbourhood of the village.
 It caters for children between the ages of 3 and 11.

 The Orpheus Centre is an inclusive performing arts college for young adults with physical or learning disabilities, founded in 1998 by British entertainer and musician Richard Stilgoe in his former family home in the village.
 The CEO is Graham Whitehead.
 The college is overseen by a voluntary Board of eight, of which the chairman is John Beer OBE.

 Godstone Vineyards is a local wine producer selling wine from the premises on Quarry Road.
-There is a petting zoo and farm giving children an introduction to animals by the Vineyards, Godstone Farm.
+There is a petting zoo and farm by the Vineyards, Godstone Farm.

 Transport

-Godstone is at the junction of the A22 and A25 long-distance roads, the A22 is designated a trunk road by the Highways Agency, which leads to Eastbourne, East Sussex.
+Godstone is at the junction of the A22 and A25 long-distance roads, the A22 is designated a trunk road by the National Highways, which leads to Eastbourne, East Sussex.
 Junction 6 of the M25 motorway is just to the north of the village, immediately south of this junction is the town's fire station.
 Godstone is also the traffic control centre for the southern M25.

 The village is served by Godstone railway station on the Redhill–Tonbridge line which is located in the hamlet of South Godstone (which used to be known as Lagham), approximately 2 miles to the south of the village.
 The station is served by hourly train services between Redhill and Tonbridge.

 Godstone is served by Metrobus route 400 and Southdown PSV routes 409 and 410.
 These services provide connections to Oxted, Selsdon, Redhill, Caterham, Gatwick Airport, East Grinstead and Crawley.

 The Greensand Way, a long-distance footpath, skirts the southern edge of the village en route to Tandridge.

 Sport

-Godstone is the home of Godstone Football Club, whose first team currently play in Surrey South Eastern Combination (Intermediate).
-Three further senior sides compete in the Redhill and District Saturday and Sunday Football leagues.
+Godstone is the home of Godstone Football Club, whose first team currently play in the championship of the Mid-Sussex League.
+Godstone FC U17 RS play in the Epsom & Ewell League Under 18 Premier League, Godstone FC U17 play in Division 2.
+Godstone FC Vets play a number of friendlies against local sides throughout the season.
+All home games are played on Godstone Green.